zuozhenggh/learning-library/solutions-library/jde-move-improve/analyze/analyze.md

-# Lab 3: Connecting to JDE Trial Edition
+# Connecting to JDE Trial Edition

 ## About this Workshop